On the $l_\infty$-analog of Algebraic Connectivity: A combinatorial formula for

 \section{A combinatorial formula for $\gamma (G)$}

 In this section, we study the combinatorial significance of the quantity $\gamma(G)$.
 We begin by showing that $\gamma(G)$ characterizes the connectedness of a graph, as established in Theorem \ref{gamma-connected}.
-Then, in Theorem \ref{vertex transitive}, we prove that for vertex-transitive graphs, $\gamma(G)$ admits a neat combinatorial formula in terms of the transmission of vertices.
-Using this result, we derive a general formula for $\gamma(G)$ for arbitrary graphs, presented in Theorem \ref{general graph}.
-This formula yields a polynomial-time algorithm for computing $\gamma(G)$ based on the transmission values of the vertices of $G$.
+Then, in Theorem \ref{main theorem}, we prove that $\gamma(G)$ admits a neat combinatorial formula in terms of the transmission of vertices.
+Next, Theorem \ref{set of vectors} provides a complete characterisation of the $l_\infty$-Fiedler vectors.
+We present a polynomial-time algorithm for computing $\gamma(G)$ based on the transmission values of the vertices of $G$.
 Furthermore, in Theorem \ref{pendant}, we show that for trees, it suffices to compute the transmission of the pendant vertices to determine $\gamma(G)$.

-We need the following notation to state the first main result of this section.
+The following notation will be used to derive the results presented in this section.
 Let For a given $x \in \mathcal{F}$, define In this notation, we have A vector $x \in \mathcal{F}$ is called an $l_\infty$-\textit{Fiedler vector} of $G$ if

 \begin{theorem} Let $G$ be a graph.
 Then $G$ is disconnected if and only if $\gamma(G)=0$. \end{theorem} \begin{proof} Let $G$ be a disconnected graph having two components $C_1$ and $C_2$.
 Without loss of generality, let $|C_1|\leq |C_2|$.
 Consider the vector $x$